Skip to content

 Gigaset S700H PRO – Best Premium Office Handset

-The Gigaset S700H PRO is the most feature-rich office DECT handset at a reasonable price.
-Bluetooth 4.2 means you can pair wireless headsets directly, 12 programmable function keys give quick access to speed dials and features, and the 2.4-inch colour TFT display is sharper than anything in the Yealink range at this price.
+The Gigaset S700H PRO is the most feature-rich office DECT handset.
+And it comes at a reasonable price.
+Bluetooth 4.2 means you can pair wireless headsets directly.
+12 programmable function keys give quick access to speed dials and features.
+And the 2.4-inch colour TFT display is sharper than anything in the Yealink range at this price.

 Requires a Gigaset N670 IP PRO base (~£100) or N870 IP PRO for multi-cell deployments.
 The N670 is popular with UK resellers for small-to-medium offices.